Evolution of ageing: Other progeroid syndromes

 Bloom syndrome is a rare autosomal recessive disorder that is characterized by short stature, chromosomal instability, predisposition to cancer, and sun-sensitive skin.
-Those with Bloom syndrome can also have learning disabilities and have an increased risk of developing chronic obstructive pulmonary disease (COPD) and disease.
+Those with Bloom syndrome can also have learning disabilities and have an increased risk of developing chronic obstructive pulmonary disease (COPD).

 Cockayne syndrome is a homozygous or heterozygous mutation that results in short stature, abnormalities in head size, and slow growth and development.

 Rothmund–Thomson syndrome is a rare autosomal recessive disorder that affects the skin.
-It is characterized by the sparse hair, juvenile cataracts, skeletal abnormalities, and stunted growth.
+It is characterized by sparse hair, juvenile cataracts, skeletal abnormalities, and stunted growth.

 Biogerontology

 Theories of ageing affect efforts to understand and find treatments for age-related conditions: